saleguas/slushie/README.md

 ## 🌈 Usage

-Slurp in the delightful functionalities of Slushie:

 ### sip(*parts: str) -> str

-**Purpose**: Create absolute paths relative to the current script.
+**Purpose**: Create absolute paths relative to the current FILE.
 Ideal for accessing files in parent or sibling directories without a fuss.

 #### Parameters:
 - `*parts: str` - Parts of the path to join.